Clairvoyance: Anthroposophy

-Rudolf Steiner, famous as a clairvoyant himself, claimed that for a clairvoyant, it is easy to confuse his own emotional and spiritual being with the objective spiritual world.
+Rudolf Steiner, famous as a clairvoyant himself, claimed that it is easy for a clairvoyant to confuse their own emotional and spiritual being with the objective spiritual world.

 Parapsychology

 Early research

 The earliest record of somnambulist clairvoyance is credited to the Marquis de Puységur, a follower of Franz Mesmer, who in 1784 was treating a local dull-witted peasant named Victor Race.
-During treatment, Race reportedly would go into trance and undergo a personality change, becoming fluent and articulate, and giving diagnosis and prescription for his own disease as well as those of others.
+During treatment, Race reportedly went into a trance and underwent a personality change, becoming fluent and articulate, and giving diagnosis and prescription for his own disease as well as those of others.
 Clairvoyance was a reported ability of some mediums during the spiritualist period of the late 19th and early 20th centuries, and psychics of many descriptions have claimed clairvoyant ability up to the present day.

 Early researchers of clairvoyance included William Gregory, Gustav Pagenstecher, and Rudolf Tischner.
 Clairvoyance experiments were reported in 1884 by Charles Richet.
-Playing cards were enclosed in envelopes and a subject put under hypnosis attempted to identify them.
+Playing cards were enclosed in envelopes and a subject under hypnosis attempted to identify them.
 The subject was reported to have been successful in a series of 133 trials but the results dropped to chance level when performed before a group of scientists in Cambridge.
-J. M. Peirce and E. C. Pickering reported a similar experiment in which they tested 36 subjects over 23,384 trials which did not obtain above chance scores.
+J. M. Peirce and E. C. Pickering reported a similar experiment in which they tested 36 subjects over 23,384 trials.
+They did not find above chance scores.

-Ivor Lloyd Tuckett (1911) and Joseph McCabe (1920) analyzed early cases of clairvoyance and came to the conclusion they were best explained by coincidence or fraud.
-In 1919, the magician P. T. Selbit staged a séance at his own flat in Bloomsbury.
-The spiritualist Arthur Conan Doyle attended the séance and declared the clairvoyance manifestations to be genuine.
+Ivor Lloyd Tuckett (1911) and Joseph McCabe (1920) analyzed early cases of clairvoyance and concluded they were best explained by coincidence or fraud.
+In 1919, the magician P. T. Selbit staged a séance at his flat in Bloomsbury.
+The spiritualist Arthur Conan Doyle attended and declared the clairvoyance manifestations genuine.